SEEK Programming for Youth

 For details about the 2021-2022 schedule for children and youth, please see our Calendar for Children and Youth.

-If your youth has special needs in learning, behavior, or medical health, we ask that you contact our Director of Lifespan Religious Education, Kate Holland, to discuss how we can support your family properly to promote comfort, inclusion and accessibility for your youth.
+If your youth has special needs in learning, behavior, or medical health, we ask that you contact our Director of Lifespan Education and Engagement, Kate Holland, to discuss how we can support your family properly to promote comfort, inclusion and accessibility for your youth.

 Registration for the current program year is open.

 Please register your children and youth here.

-Middle School Youth Group, for young people in Grades 6 through 8, meets once or twice a month, on Friday evenings from 6:00 to 7:30 p.m.
+Middle School Youth Group, for young people in Grades 6 through 8, meets once a month, on Friday evenings from 6:00 to 7:30 p.m.
 Our Youth Coordinator works with the middle school youth to identify and plan both fun and service-oriented activities throughout the year.

 Our Whole Lives (OWL) is the UUA’s highly respected, comprehensive sexuality program.
-During the 2017-18 program year First Parish will offer OWL to 7th, 8th and 9th graders.
+We offer the OWL program every other year.
 For more information about OWL, click here